python/cpython/Doc/tutorial/errors.rst

 Exception Chaining
 ==================

-The :keyword:`raise` statement allows an optional :keyword:`from` which allows chaining exceptions by setting the ``__cause__`` attribute of the raised exception.
+The :keyword:`raise` statement allows an optional :keyword:`from` which enables chaining exceptions by setting the ``__cause__`` attribute of the raised exception.
 For example::